This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Looking for a way to safely kill wasps?

-Quite by accident, I found a way to safely kill hornets and wasps.
+Quite by accident, I found a way to safely kill hornets, wasps, and similar pests.
 Sure, you can use those spray bombs but even those make us a bit nervous we will get stung by angry wasps.

 If you do use a spray bomb, make sure to wait until later at night.
-By then, most, if not all, of the wasps will have returned to the nest for the night.
+By then, most, if not all, of the wasps will have returned to the wasp nest for the night.
 That’s the very best way to be ensure killing as many wasps as possible.

 How to Safely Kill Hornets and Wasps